 A while back, we wrote an article to help those First Time Visitors to Tucson.
-As the weather warms, we suggest a few hidden treasures that those of you who live in or near Tucson may have never heard of; or may have not gotten to yet.
+As the weather warms, we suggest a few hidden adventures that those of you who live in or near Tucson may have never heard of; or may have not gotten to yet.
 When we first arrived in Tucson, it was several years before we heard of these places.
 That is why they are included.
 We hope that this will provide some impetus to branch out and do something out of the ordinary.
 For a beautiful slideshow of hidden treasures and attractions visit Hidden Treasures here.
 Here is our list:

 Hikers & Birders